mnieber/dodo-commands/doc/tutorial/part_4_getting_colleagues_up_to_speed.rst

 We currently have a working Dodo Commands configuration in ``/tmp/tutorial/.dodo_commands``, and some scripts in ``/tmp/tutorial/commands``.
 We want to share this configuration with colleagues.
-The first step we will take is to move some files into a ``src`` directory and add them to a local git repository:
+The first step we will take is to move some files into a ``src`` directory that we can add to a local git repository:

 .. code-block:: bash

   cd /tmp/tutorial
   mkdir src
-  mv commands/ docker-compose.yml Dockerfile reader/ writer/ time.log src/ cd src git init git add *
+  mv commands/ docker-compose.yml Dockerfile reader/ writer/ time.log src/

+  cd src
+  git init
+  git add *